Trump impeachment hearing: Sondland followed 'president's orders' on Ukraine | DW | 20.11.2019

 "We followed the president's orders," Sondland told an open hearing of the House Intelligence Committee.
 "We did not want to work with Mr Giuliani.
 Simply put, we played the hand we were dealt."

-Sondland, a wealthy hotelier and Trump donor, is the most anticipated witness to front the inquiry thus far.
+He told committee members that Secretary of State Mike Pompeo and other senior officials in the Trump administration were kept informed about the Ukraine discussions.
+He also said he voiced "concerns" to Vice President Mike Pence that suspended US military aid to Ukraine "had become tied" to the push for an investigations sought by Trump.

-He told committee members that Secretary of State Mike Pompeo and other senior officials in the Trump administration were kept informed about the Ukraine discussions: "Everyone was in the loop,'' he said.
+"Everyone was in the loop,'' he said, adding that statements from other witnesses suggesting he was engaging in "rogue diplomacy" were "absolutely false."

 nm/aw (AP, Reuters, AFP)